microp11/quick/content/planning/equipment-and-provisions.md

 #### Clothing on the water (synthetic or wool)

--   One thermal layers (tops and bottoms)
+-   One thermal layer (tops and bottoms)
 -   Long sleeve sweater
 -   Socks
 -   Dry suit